OUCVisionGroup/DPF-Net/README.md

 We mainly used the UIEB dataset.
 You can download the UIEB and  UIEB-Challenging dataset from [here](https://opendatalab.com/OpenDataLab/UIEB) and pre-convert the images to.jpg format.

-As for Degraded Parameters Estimation Module (DPEM), you can download the NYU-Depth-V2 dataset from [here](https://opendatalab.com/OpenDataLab/NYUv2).
+As for the training of Degraded Parameters Estimation Module (DPEM), you can download the NYU-Depth-V2 dataset from [here](https://opendatalab.com/OpenDataLab/NYUv2).
 The absolute depth scale of each image extracted is saved in the file *./DPEM/depth_scale.txt*.

 ## 📦 Models